We all come empty-handed to this world. We all will leave so.

 This happens when we check notifications every once in a while.
-Our attention switches from current task to the email we just received, and if it’s something that requires to take action or do some thinking, it can really take away our focus from what we are doing.
+Our attention switches from the current task to the email we just received, and if it’s something that requires us to take action or do some thinking, it can take away our focus from what we are doing.

 This produces shallow work.